-BBL 603 Advanced Synoptic Gospels 4 quarter units/40 clock hours Proroquisite: None
+BBL 603 Advanced Synoptic Gospels

 This course is an exegetical study of selected passages from the texts of the Gospels.
 There will be discussion of background issues including history, composition, authorship, and the distinction of each book.
 Special attention will be given to assessment of critical methods for the interpretation of the biblical text.